ibbles/LearningUnrealEngine/Niagara modules.md

 The Module Graph, with all of its nodes, specifies a HLSL program.
 The HLSL program is compiled either to a GPU shader or to CPU virtual machine instructions.

+`Vector Field Modules` is a bunch of different types of vector fields.
+I don't know what they are for.